-President of the Friends of Aşıklı Society, Ferhat Boratav, mentions the following about the project: “As society, our objective is to support Aşıklı Höyük.
-With this exhibition, we aim to introduce Aşıklı Höyük to those who are interested in archeology, art history, contemporary arts, and anthropology, but more importantly, to people who are not aware of a not so well known period in the cultural heritage of these lands.
-Because Aşıklı Höyük is a place that will spark the imagination of people pondering upon the question of ‘is another social order possible’ is therefore worth seeing and knowing about.
-The fact that the exhibition will tour the cities of Barcelona in Spain and Dundee in Scotland after its time in Istanbul, will bring the ancient heritage of Aşıklı Höyük to the attention of a broader international public.
-Our objective is to present Aşıklı Höyük to the World.”
+President of the Friends of Aşıklı Society, Ferhat Boratav, mentioned the following about the project: “As the society, we are working to support Aşıklı Höyük.
+With this exhibition, we aim to introduce Aşıklı Höyük to those who are interested in archeology, art history, contemporary arts, and anthropology, but more importantly, to people who are not aware of a not-so-well-known period in the cultural heritage of these lands.
+Because Aşıklı Höyük is a place that will spark the imagination of people pondering upon the question of ‘Is another social order possible?’ and thus worth seeing and knowing about.
+The fact that the exhibition will tour the cities of Barcelona in Spain and Dundee in Scotland after Istanbul, will bring the ancient heritage of Aşıklı Höyük to the attention of international public audience.
+Our objective is to present Aşıklı Höyük to the world.”

 ‘A different experience’